rprinz08/UP42/Readme.md

 ###-q,--quiet
 Be quiet.
 Dont output any messages except data.

+###-s,--simple
+Use simple console output (e.g. when running inside an IDE).

 ###-i,--input
 Input file to send.
 If '-' stdin will be used.

+###-x,--intelhex
+Input file is not a binary but in INTEL hex.

 ###-o,--output
 Output file after encryption with key.
 If '-' stdout will be used.